 - Do you know that the attorney/client privilege does not extend to the fees you pay your attorney?
 Thus, you and/or your attorney can, under some circumstances, be forced to divulge fee information.

 - Do you know that if you pay your attorney cash in excess of $10,000, he/she is required to file a report with the government?
 Furthermore, if the lawyer fails to file the required report, he/she can be criminally prosecuted.

 - Do you know that even though a grand jury can compel your appearance, it may not have the right to compel your testimony?
 Therefore, upon being served with a grand jury subpoena, you should immediately seek the advice of a criminal attorney to learn your rights.

 Contact Stanton D. Levenson, P.A.
-Law Offices, today by calling 412-552-3231 or by sending me a message online.
-From my office in Pittsburgh, I represent clients throughout western Pennsylvania and the entire nation.
+Law Offices, today by calling 412-552-3231 or by sending us a message online.
+From our offices in Pittsburgh, we represent clients throughout western Pennsylvania and the entire nation.